+Why food waste?
 Food is the No.1 item Americans throw away.
-Each year up to 40 percent of the food supply in the US is never consumed – an annual loss of $218 billion.
+Each year up to 40 percent of the nation’s food supply is never consumed – an annual loss of $218 billion.
 Wasted food also wastes resources.
-Any labor, energy, water, land or other resources used to produce, package and transport food from the farm to our plates are lost.
+Any labor, energy, water, land and other resources used to produce, package and move food from the farm to our plates are lost.

-- increase the awareness of the economic, environmental and social impacts of wasted food
+- Increase the awareness of the economic, environmental and social impacts of wasted food;